-HAT’s core role is centred on advocating and lobbying so as to achieve the best and optimal solutions for both the private and government side.
-In light of meeting this goal, a number of initiatives and activities are being done, working hand in hand with the government, Tourism Confederation of Tanzania and international organisations so as to protect tourism stakeholders’ interests; more dedicated however to the hotel industry.
+HAT’s core role is centred on advocating and lobbying so as to achieve the best and optimal solutions for both the private sector and government side.
+In light of meeting this goal, a number of initiatives and activities are being done, working hand in hand with the government, other associations and the Tourism Confederation of Tanzania and international organisations so as to protect tourism stakeholders’ interests; more dedicated however to the hotel industry.

-HAT attends several consultative meetings organised by the government meeting with to discuss how to overcome challenges in the private sector and stagnation of growth in the economy.
-HAT also organizes some of the consultative meetings, last year notably having organized many meetings to iron out District Service Levy issue.
+HAT attends several consultative meetings organised by the government and their respective departments to discuss how to overcome challenges in the private sector and stagnation of growth in the economy.
+HAT also organizes some of the consultative meetings, to communicate and deliberate on new and existing issues covering fiscal, policy and administrative matters affecting the sector.

-HAT, in collaboration with TCT and Tourism Private Sector association with support from USAID Protect and BEST Dialogue to engage parliamentarians and key government stakeholders to better understand the opportunities of Tanzania tourism by first understanding and tackling the challenges presented by the private sector especially the tourism industry.
+HAT, in collaboration with TCT and other tourism private sector associations with support from BEST Dialogue and USAID Protect, engage parliamentarians and key government stakeholders to better understand the opportunities of Tanzania tourism by first understanding and tackling the challenges presented by the private sector especially the tourism industry.

-HAT is recognized to be the representative of the hospitality sector and an important stakeholder for the government by virtue of its members.
-As a result, all government communications with regards to new laws and regulations and meetings are communicated to HAT.
-We in return share this information to our members, many times also requesting for comments which are then shared back to the government.
+HAT is recognised as the representative of the hospitality sector and an important stakeholder by the government.
+As a result, all government communications with regards to legislative, fiscal and administrative changes are communicated to HAT, which in turn are shared with our members for comments and feedback to the Government.

 The Hotels Association vision is to make Tanzanian Hospitality ‘globally competitive and viable’ for the stakeholders, who include members, employees, local communities, suppliers and the Government.
 The realisation of this vision cannot be done by HAT alone, but HAT in its mission, objectives, goals and targeted outcomes aims to contribute to the attainment of this vision.